-1. A violent felony,

-2. An Assault III, or

-3. An Unlawful Sexual Contact III,

-which occurred on school property or at a school function; or

-b.
-A student has been the victim of:

-1. A violent felony 2.
-An Assault III, or 3.
-Any sexual offense, as defined in § 761 (h) of Title 11, and the offense was committed by another school employee regardless of whether the offense occurred on school property or at a school function; then the school employee who has reliable information that would lead a reasonable person to believe that a crime has been committed shall immediately report the incident to the principal.

-(2) The principal must immediately make reasonable efforts to notify the parents of any juvenile victim and must send written notification of the incident to the parents within 3 business days.
-This paragraph does not apply if the parent is alleged to be the offender.

-(3) The principal shall immediately report the incident to the appropriate police agency.
-The report shall be made by telephone or in person immediately and shall be followed by a written report of the school's investigation within 3 business days.

-(4) If the police agency determines that probable cause exists to believe that a crime has been committed, or if the principal later learns that a suspect has been arrested for the offense, then the principal must file a written report of the incident to the Department of Education within five days.
-(5) Nothing in this section shall preclude a school employee who has reliable information that would lead a reasonable person to believe a crime has been committed from reporting the incident to the principal within a reasonable amount of time.
-In such instances where a report is made, the school officials shall follow the procedure set forth in paragraphs (2) through (6) of this subsection.
-Nothing in this section shall abrogate the reporting requirements for child abuse or sexual abuse set forth in § 903 et seq. of Title 16.
-(6) Offenders under the age of 12. -- When a misdemeanor offense listed in this subsection has allegedly been committed by a child under the age of 12, the principal is not required to notify the appropriate police agency but must file a written report of the incident with the Department of Education within 5 working days.
-When the alleged offense is a violent felony, the appropriate police agency must be notified by the principal of the incident even when the suspect is under the age of 12.
-(7) Sexual harassment.--Whenever a school employee has reliable information that would lead a reasonable person to believe that a student has been the victim of sexual harassment, as defined in Title 11, which occurred on school property or at a school function, the harassment must be reported to the principal, who, immediately after conducting a preliminary investigation to determine if good reason exists to believe that harassment has occurred, must notify the victim's parent of that determination, if the parent is not alleged to be the offender.
-The principal is not required to notify the appropriate police agency, but must file a written report with the Department of Education.
+112 3.
+An Unlawful Sexual Contact III, 113 which occurred on school property or at a school function; or 114 b.
+A student has been the victim of: 115 1.
+A violent felony 116 2.
+An Assault III, or 117 3.
+Any sexual offense, as defined in § 761 (g) of Title 11, 118 and the offense was committed by another school employee regardless of whether the offense occurred on 119 school property or at a school function; then the school employee who has reliable information that would 120 lead a reasonable person to believe that a crime has been committed shall immediately report the incident 121 to the principal.
+122 (2) The principal must immediately make reasonable efforts to notify the parents of any juvenile victim 123 and must send written notification of the incident to the parents within 3 business days.
+This paragraph does not 124 apply if the parent is alleged to be the offender.
+125 (3) The principal shall immediately report the incident to the appropriate police agency.
+The report shall 126 be made by telephone or in person immediately and shall be followed by a written report of the school's 127 investigation within 3 business days.
+128 (4) If the police agency determines that probable cause exists to believe that a crime has been committed, 129 or if the principal later learns that a suspect has been arrested for the offense, then the principal must file a written 130 report of the incident to the Department of Education within five days.
+131 (5) Nothing in this section shall preclude school officials from reporting probable crimes that occur on 132 school property or at a school function which are not required to be reported under this section.
+Nothing in this 133 section shall abrogate the reporting requirements for child abuse or sexual abuse set forth in § 903 et seq. of Title 134 16.
+135 (6) Offenders under the age of 12 When a misdemeanor offense listed in this subsection has allegedly 136 been committed by a child under the age of 12, the principal is not required to notify the appropriate police agency 137 but must file a written report of the incident with the Department of Education within 5 working days.
+When the 138 alleged offense is a violent felony, the appropriate police agency must be notified by the principal of the incident 139 even when the suspect is under the age of 12.
+140 (7) Sexual harassmentWhenever a school employee has reliable information that would lead a reasonable person to believe that a student has been the victim of sexual harassment, as defined in Title 11, which